GlobetrotterG/mega-man-memory-game/README.md

 # Testing

-## I've tested this game based on the User Stories found in the UX section
+## Testing this game based on the User Stories found in the UX section

 * User Story 1: As a user, I want to play a game that is fun, colourful, interactive and conceptual.